MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/tunneling-vignette.md

 #### Configure Tunneling Vignette

-To configure it, search for the `TunnelingVignette` GameObject in the rig.
+To configure it, search for the `TunnelingVignette` game object in the rig.
 For detailed explanations of the tunneling vignette settings, refer to the [XR Interaction Toolkit documentation](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@3.1/manual/tunneling-vignette-controller.html).